 Before booking a flight/hotel or renting a car, make sure you’re a rewards member of each company whose services you choose to use, and whip your member number out to earn points.

 So many people believe that they don’t travel enough to warrant signing up, but guess what?
 It’s free and you’re leaving money on the table if you don’t.
 And we don’t do that!

-The mother of all savings tools is Ebates!!!
+The mother of all savings tools is Rakuten (formerly known as Ebates)!!!

-Ebates is a Budgetnista-approved tool to get cash back on everyday purchases you make online.
-When it comes to travel, Ebates has hooked me up with major savings!
+Rakuten is a Budgetnista-approved tool to get cash back on everyday purchases you make online.
+When it comes to travel, Rakuten has hooked me up with major savings!